VA loans have no down payment and do not require mortgage insurance.

 There are three reasons why a CID would have this status:

-- In either case, it is possible for an unaccepted CID to gain VA approval if it satisfies set VA criteria and the HOA of the project forwards an application.
+- In either case, an unaccepted CID can gain VA approval if it satisfies set VA criteria, and the HOA of the project forwards an application.

 Important Things to Note Before Using a VA Loan for a Condominium

 To qualify for a VA loan, you must meet the basic service requirements.
 Honorably discharged veterans served for 90 consecutive days during wartime or 181 days during peacetime or 6 years in the Reserves or National Guard.

 - Active duty servicepersons who have served for 90 consecutive days